 Herbicide resistance is a rising economic problem in US agriculture.
-Increasingly, growers, crop consultants, and other agricultural professionals are looking toward IWM to more effectively target herbicide resistant weeds on their farms.
-IWM allows growers to use multiple weed management tactics together in order to combat weeds from various cultural, mechanical, and chemical tactics.
+Increasingly, growers, crop consultants, and other agricultural professionals are turning to integrated weed management (IWM) — the practice of using multiple weed control tactics — to manage herbicide-resistant weeds on their farms.
+Combatting weeds with a combination of cultural, mechanical, and chemical strategies can create more sustainable and resilient weed control programs.

 How GROW Can Help You